The diverse star formation histories of early massive, quenched galaxies in modern galaxy formation simulations

 \subsection{The $z=3$ stellar mass function of quenched galaxies}

-The top panel of Fig.~\ref{SMFz3} shows the $z=3$ stellar mass function of passive galaxies selected to have $\rm sSFR<10^{-10}\, \rm yr^{-1}$.
-The observations correspond to those of \citet{Weaver22}, where passive galaxies were selected from the NUVrJ plane. \shark, {\sc Eagle} and {\sc Galform} tend to produce the correct number density of passive galaxies with $10^{10}\rm \, M_{\odot} \lesssim M_{\star}\lesssim 10^{10.6}\,\rm M_{\odot}$ but predict too few passive galaxies of higher masses, while {\sc GAEA}'s agreement with observations extends to $M_{\star}\approx 10^{11}\,\rm M_{\odot}$; albeit also producing too few galaxies above that mass threshold. {\sc Simba} and {\sc Illustris-TNG} produce enough massive-quiescent galaxies with $M_{\star}\gtrsim 10^{11}\,\rm M_{\odot}$ but too few at lower stellar masses compared with observations.
+The top panel of Fig.~\ref{SMFz3} shows the $z=3$ SMF of passive galaxies selected to have $\rm sSFR<10^{-10}\, \rm yr^{-1}$.
+The observations correspond to those of \citet{Weaver22}, where passive galaxies were selected from the NUVrJ plane. \shark, {\sc Eagle} and {\sc Galform} tend to produce the correct number density of passive galaxies with $10^{10}\rm \, M_{\odot} \lesssim M_{\star}\lesssim 10^{10.6}\,\rm M_{\odot}$ but predict too few passive galaxies of higher masses, while {\sc GAEA}'s agreement with observations extends to $M_{\star}\approx 10^{11}\,\rm M_{\odot}$; albeit also producing too few galaxies above that mass threshold. {\sc Simba} and {\sc IllustrisTNG} produce enough massive-quiescent galaxies with $M_{\star}\gtrsim 10^{11}\,\rm M_{\odot}$ but too few at lower stellar masses compared with observations.
 This shows that the suite of simulations here agree with observations in different regimes.
 The exact cause of this is the way AGN feedback is modelled and we discuss this in \S~\ref{AGN}.

-To demonstrate the effect uncertainties in stellar masses can have in the stellar mass function, we show in the bottom panel of Fig.~\ref{SMFz3} the mass functions after we convolve the stellar masses in each simulation with errors that are Gaussian-distributed with a width of $0.25$~dex.
+To demonstrate the effect uncertainties in stellar masses can have in the SMF, we show in the bottom panel of Fig.~\ref{SMFz3} the mass functions after we convolve the stellar masses in each simulation with errors that are Gaussian-distributed with a width of $0.25$~dex.
 The tension seen between simulations that underpredict the abundance of passive galaxies with $M_{\star}\gtrsim 10^{11}\,\rm M_{\odot}$ and the observations, is greatly diminished (clearly seen for \shark, {\sc Galform} and {\sc GAEA}).
-The same can be said for the tension at $M_{\star}\lesssim 10^{10.5}\,\rm M_{\odot}$ seen in {\sc Simba} and {\sc Illustris-TNG}, but because the stellar mass function at those masses is less steep, the effect of a random error is less pronounced.
+The same can be said for the tension at $M_{\star}\lesssim 10^{10.5}\,\rm M_{\odot}$ seen in {\sc Simba} and {\sc IllustrisTNG}, but because the SMF at those masses is less steep, the effect of a random error is less pronounced.